A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Methodology

 \subsection{Pose Cell Network}

 {{\mathbf{PC}}} {{e}} {{l}} {{\mathbf{A}}}

-In this work, we adopt the pose cell network inspired by \emph{RatSLAM} to maintain the pose representation and integrate self-motion cues from \LiDAR odometry and the local view cues from \LiDAR local view cells, which is designed to reduce odometry drift and solve local view ambiguity in the process of mapping.
+In this work, we adapt and implement the 3D pose cell network that combines 2D place cells and 1D head direction cells to maintain the pose representation and integrate self-motion cues from \LiDAR odometry and the boundary view cues from \LiDAR boundary cells, which is designed to reduce odometry drift and solve boundary view ambiguity in the process of mapping.
 Leveraging the pose cell network enables the proposed SLAM system to build a cognitive map by performing path integration based on self-motion cues.
 In addition, with the \LiDAR view cues, the pose cell network can calibrate the estimated pose and the online cognitive map by performing loop closure to reduce the accumulated errors and drifts by \LiDAR odometry.

 The pose cell network is a 3D continuous attractor network (3D-CAN)~\cite{samsonovich1997path}, which can be represented as a 3D matrix of the activity: $\pc_{x^\prime ,y^\prime, \theta^\prime}$.
 The three dimensions of the pose cell network represent the three degrees of the 3-DoF pose $\pose = (x, y, \theta)^T$, respectively, where $x^\prime ,y^\prime, \theta^\prime \in \mathbb{Z}$ are the discrete representation of $x,y,\theta \in \mathbb{R}$.
 Each pose cell unit in the pose cell network is connected with its neighbor units with excitatory and inhibitory connections, which wrap across the boundaries of the network in three dimensions to enable the pose cell network to represent an unbounded space with a limited number of pose cells~\cite{milford2004ratslam}.
 The pose cell network enrolls local excitation and global inhibition activities, which are based on a three-dimensional Gaussian distribution, to self-update the pose cell network dynamics over time~\cite{milford2008mapping}.
 The stable state of the pose cell network, in which the activated cells are clustered, encodes the estimate of pose $\pose$ as the centroid of the activity packet~\cite{ball2013openratslam}.

 Driven by the robot motion, the path integration updates the activity of the pose cells based on the self-motion cues from the \LiDAR odometry detailed in \textsc{Section}~\ref{sec:lidar_odom}.
 The activity of each pose cell is shifted along with the translational and rotational movement based on the pose change $\Delta \pose = (\Delta x, \Delta y, \Delta \theta)$.
 The activity update for each pose cell is defined as follows: